-SCSU historically has been able to offer over 300 graduate assistantships annually.
+St. Cloud State typically offers more than 300 graduate assistantships annually.
 This results in approximately 30 percent of our full-time graduate students having a graduate assistantship.
 Graduate assistantships are academically-related employment appointments reserved for graduate students.
-SCSU offers three types of assistantships: program assistants, research assistants, and teaching assistant positions.
+There are three types of assistantships: program assistants, research assistants and teaching assistants.